-First of all you could talk about your degree, listing any relevant modules, and say what you learned that will help you in this job.
+First, talk about your degree, listing any relevant modules.
+Studying at university provides a wealth of transferrable skills so mention things you learned that will help you in the job.

-You can also use your graduate cover letter to mention any clubs and societies you're part of or any hobbies you have.
-Explain what's involved and the skills you've learned.
+You can also use your cover letter to mention any clubs and societies you're part of or any hobbies you have.
+Explain what's involved and the skills you've learned and how you'd be able to use these in the role.
 This will show employers that there's more to you than just your qualifications.

 Laura Markmann 114 Grove Way Anywhere LK2 4WP firstname.lastname@example.org 07575432432